Is it time to share your story? Share your experiences with mental illness & fight stigma!

 ▪ Volunteers are responsible for gathering materials needed for the event from the NAMI Metropolitan Baltimore office.
 Excess materials should be returned after the event.

 ▪ Volunteers are required to complete a Reporting Form and collect Evaluations from audience members.
-These items must be returned to the Outreach Coordinator within 1-week of the presentation.
+These items must be returned to the Director of Outreach and Special Projects within 1-week of the presentation.

 ▪ Volunteers are contacted on an as-needed basis to present.
-Volunteers are responsible for ensuring the Outreach Coordinator has accurate information regarding their availability.
+Volunteers are responsible for ensuring the Director of Outreach and Special Projects has accurate information regarding their availability.

 - Public Speaking